Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ## **3D Reconstruction of different objects**

 ## **Points selection**

-- Place the object in the calibrated region you want to reconstruct it.
+-Place the object in the calibrated region you want to reconstruct it.
 Make sure that the should be seen perfectly in the calibrated mirrors.

 ![Image2](https://user-images.githubusercontent.com/65610334/212613772-6859659b-80d0-4e0b-9f01-360d90cae2f0.jpg)